dwrobel/flatcam/README.md

 - fixed bug in Gerber parser that allowed loading as Gerber of a file that is not a Gerber
 - fixed a bug in extension detection for Gerber files that allowed in the filtered list files that extension *.gb*
 - added a processEvents method in the Gerber parser parse_lines() method
+- fixed issue #386 - multiple Cut operation on a edited object created a crash due of the bounds() method

 4.04.2020